Milk allergies in babies

 Providing your doctor with as much information as possible about your baby’s symptoms will help them to make a diagnosis.
 The more evidence and information you can provide, the better.

 It’s a good idea to keep a diary of your baby’s symptoms, including when they occur and how long they last for, as this can help your doctor identify or rule out a cows’ milk allergy.
-For example, if your baby comes out in a rash after feeding, take a photo, make a note of how long it took for the rash to appear and how long it lasts.
+For example, if your baby comes out in a rash after feeding, take a photo, and make a note of how long it took for the rash to appear and how long it lasts.
 In addition, take a note of any vomiting, diarrhoea, stomach cramps or difficulty breathing, and when these happen in relation to eating, drinking or other activities.

 Look particularly for two symptoms in two separate areas of the body, such as vomiting and a skin irritation.
 If this happens, be sure to inform your doctor and let them know if there’s a history of allergies in your family.